lramsey/product-recommender/README.md

 ## <a name='about' href='#'/>  What is Product-Recommender?

 Product-Recommender is an npm module that utlizes a python machine learning recommendation engine to give easy access to customer purchase recommendations.
 Product-Recommender exists on the npm registry under the name "product-recommender."
 This repo will have the up to date version of my python recommendation engine, but if you wish to investigate the earlier development of the code, please check out my <a href='https://github.com/lramsey/python-recommender'>python-recommender</a> github repo.
 To express your opinions on Product-Recommender, please send an email to lramsey177@gmail.com or submit a github issues request.
+A demo application of Product-Recommender named <a href='https://www.npmjs.org/package/product-demo'>Product-Demo</a>, currently exists on npm.
+To check out that demo application, install Product-Demo with npm.

+    npm install product-demo

 The algorithm in the lib folder uses unsupervised machine learning to find trends within customer purchase data.
 The algorithm expects three inputs: A list of customer names, a list of products under investigation, and a nested list that mentions how much of each product a customer has purchased.
 The algorithm divides this product purchase quantity into two states: whether a customer has bought a product or has not bought a product.